okta/okta-signin-widget/docs/interaction_code_flow.md

 ### Flow
 The Okta Sign-In Widget will either proceed with a current flow or start a new authenticate flow by default.
 This option allows bootstrapping the widget into a specific view such as register, unlock, or forgot password.
 The widget can be used in particular pages such as login, forgot-password, and unlock pages with the appropriate value set in the `flow` config option

-_Note: these views will not work unless the Org in the admin console is configured to allow them (example: if Profile Enrollment in the admin console is not enabled, `flow: 'signup'` will not result in a registration view)_
+_Note: These views will not work unless the admin has configured the org to allow these operations (example: if Profile Enrollment (User sign-up) in the admin console is not enabled, `flow: 'signup'` will not result in a registration view)_

 ```javascript